 - The pattern of muscular contraction that is created.

-The most traditional approach to placing the hands on the floor is to line up the fingertips with the toes.
-There certainly isn’t anything inherently wrong with this.
-I would suggest that this is where you’re aiming if you are focused on a traditional approach.
-However, depending on how open your hamstrings are, this may or may not be possible in the beginning.
+Where should I put my hands?hamstrings are, this may or may not be possible in the beginning.
 Sometimes, even if it is possible, it loads the lower half of the body with so much tension, that it is a detriment to other patterns we want to create.

 There is a simple solution for beginning to create this relationship.
 All you have to do is move your hands forward, which will make them more likely to go flat.
 You will also have space to lean into those hands.